102 Washington Avenue

 Communication: To ensure the business and its employees comply with communication requirements, EPAC agrees to the following:

-✔Post signage throughout the site to remind personnel to adhere to proper hygiene, social distancing rules, appropriate use of PPE, and cleaning and disinfecting protocols.
+✔Post signage throughout the site to remind personnel to adhere to proper hygiene, appropriate use of PPE, and cleaning and disinfecting protocols.

 ✔Establish a communication plan for employees, visitors, and customers with a consistent means to provide updated information.

-✔Maintain a continuous log of every person, including workers and visitors, who may have close contact with other individuals at the work site or area; excluding deliveries that are performed with appropriate PPE or through contactless means; excluding customers, who may be encouraged to provide contact information to be logged but are not mandated to do so.
+✔Maintain a continuous log of persons, including workers and visitors, excluding customers, who may be encouraged to provide contact information to be logged but are not mandated to do so.

 EPAC will keep record of all signed contracts, release of liability forms and Contact Tracing Questionnaires submitted by all employees and volunteers of EPAC.